thehelp/project/README.md

 # thehelp-project

-This project is designed to get a high quality grunt-based project automation setup in place very quickly.
+This project is designed to get high quality grunt-based project automation in place very quickly.

 ## Features